isomerpages/moe-dunearnsec/_students/Character Citizenship Edn(CCE)/Sexuality Education.md

 <p>10.
 Parents may opt their children out of the Sexuality Education lessons,
 eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
 <p>11.
-Parents who wish to opt their children out of the Sexuality Education
+Parents who wish to opt their children out of the <strong>Sexuality Education lessons</strong> need
-lessons need to complete an opt-out form.
+to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
 The completed form is to be submitted by <strong>31/01/2025</strong>.</p>
 <p>12.
-Parents who wish to opt their children out of the eTeens programme
+Parents who wish to opt their children out of the <strong><em>eTeens </em>programme</strong> need
-need to complete an opt-out form.
+to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex B and insert a hyperlink for parents to download the form).
 The completed form is to be submitted by <strong>31/01/2025</strong>.</p>